HydrologicEngineeringCenter/cwms-data-api-client-javascript/README.md

 CDA is expected to at some point expose a CalVer for the latest update.
 When this is available, the generation date will be replaced with the current CDA CalVer.

+### Publishing
+Contributors with authorization can publish a new version of cwmsjs by manually running the "Build, Test, and Publish" GitHub Action.

+The workflow will build an updated cwmsjs library using the current generator and national CDA instance OpenAPI spec.
+If all tests pass, the library will be published to npm and updated documentation will be deployed to GitHub Pages.

 ## Building CWMSjs from source

 - Clone this repository